"...

 and dissolve the Anthroposophical Society and prohibit the Waldorf

-schools from taking on new pupils, after extensive investigations writing on Waldorf education in the prohibition:
+schools from taking on new pupils, after extensive investigations writing

 "The methods of